cheyannagraham/PlugNPlayPc-s/README.md

 # B.  Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.

-COMPETENT
+[//]: # (COMPETENT)
-A README file is created and includes notes accurately describing where in the code to find the changes made for each of the parts C to J. The notes include the prompt, file name, line number, and change.
+[//]: # (A README file is created and includes notes accurately describing where in the code to find the changes made for each of the parts C to J. The notes include the prompt, file name, line number, and change.)

+---
 ## C.
 ### Customize the HTML user interface(Last) for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.
-Note: Do not remove any elements that were included in the screen.
-You may add any additional elements you would like or any images, colors, and styles, although it is not required.

-COMPETENT
-The HTML user interface is correctly customized for the customer’s application.
-The user interface includes the shop name, the product names, and the names of the parts.
 ### Shop Name
 #### File Name:
 mainscreen.html